Skip to main content

 from aixplain.factories import AgentFactory

-# Create a index tool
+# Create an index tool

 index_tool = AgentFactory.create_model_tool(